-CARVYKTI[®] (ciltacabtagene autoleucel) is a treatment used for adult patients who have cancer of the bone marrow called multiple myeloma.
-It is used when at least one other kind of treatment has not worked or has stopped working.
-CARVYKTI[®] is a medicine made from your own white blood cells, which have been changed (genetically modified) to recognize and attack your multiple myeloma cells.
+CARVYKTI® (ciltacabtagene autoleucel) is a treatment used for adult patients who have cancer of the bone marrow called multiple myeloma.
+It is used when at least four other kinds of treatment have not worked or have stopped working.
+CARVYKTI® is a medicine made from your own white blood cells, which have been changed (genetically modified) to recognize and attack your multiple myeloma cells.